RedHat-Israel/ROSE/README.md

 The server address can be specified that way (Replace '10.20.30.44' with your server address):

     ./rose-client -s 10.20.30.44 mydriver.py

+For running the driver on the Docker container use:

+    docker exec -it rose_server python ./rose-client examples/random-driver.py

 For driver modules, see the [examples](examples) directory.